Geoscience

 Studies the nature and distribution of natural resources, and problems and principles of their use and conservation.

 Relationship of human activities with earth materials and processes, water quality, atmospheric composition, waste disposal, natural resources, the importance of an interdisciplinary approach to environmental problems.
 Field trips emphasize local environmental problems.
-Laboratory.
+Companion course to GEOS 320L.

 GEOS 321.
 GEOGRAPHIC INFORMATION SYSTEMS I: SPATIAL ANALYSIS FOR SOCIAL SCIENCES.
 5 Credits.

-Notes: this course satisfies a core requirement in the geosciences curriculum as well as the GIS and Remote Sensing certificates.
+Notes: this course satisfies a core requirement in the geosciences curriculum.

 Introduction to Geographic Information Systems (GIS) with an emphasis on its applications in the Social Sciences, including census data, demographic analysis, social justice, and related mapping of social phenomena.
-Course includes hands-on GIS work in the lab.
+Includes hands-on GIS work in the lab.

 GEOS 323.
 GEOGRAPHIC INFORMATION SYSTEMS I: SPATIAL ANALYSIS FOR ENVIRONMENTAL SCIENCES.
 5 Credits.